heptarch/heptarch.github.io/drafts/tarkovsky.md

 I expected, perhaps, some Italian correspondence, the logistics of which might bore the average reader but provide the scholar some biographical insight.
-I would dutifully create accession numbers, draw some diagrams, ask Chiara (if I could find her) for keys to the other relevant cabinets, switch modes, finish my summer with a short report on the significance of the
+I would dutifully draw some diagrams, create accession numbers and EAD entries, ask Chiara (if I could find her) for keys to the other relevant cabinets, and finish my summer by changing hats and penning a short analysis, with editorial recommendations, for Andre(i/a).

 <figure>
     <div style="text-align:center"><img src